luispedro/mahotas/docs/source/surf.rst

 API Documentation
 -----------------

-The ``mahotas.surf`` module contains separate functions for all the steps in the SURF pipeline.
+The ``mahotas.features.surf`` module contains separate functions for all the steps in the SURF pipeline.

-.. automodule:: mahotas.surf
+.. automodule:: mahotas.features.surf
     :members:
     :noindex: